Mary Adams, Instructor

 Thesis sentence due (hand in on Blackboard by end of day).
 We will revise these in class.

 Hand in revised thesis with textual support.
 Also, SIGN UP with two peers for a time in my office during Advising week.
 (Appointments scheduled Tuesday, Wednesday, Thursday, and Friday.

 Upload your PowerPoint under Assignments: Paper 1.
 Then come to my office at an assigned time with your group members and do a PowerPoint presentation on the imagery in the play.
 You should be prepared to persuade me of WHY the imagery is used and HOW it makes a statement about a central conflict in the play OR how it comments on a central concern of the time.
 (Note: presentations will be done with your group members so you can contribute to the discussion of one another's work).
 ALSO: CHECK YOUR GRADED ASSIGNMENT.
 I WILL ATTACH SUGGESTED SOURCES FOR YOU TO USE.

 Choose and read two external source that helps you understand the significance of your image pattern during Shakespeare’s time (note: I will suggest sources for you during your PowerPoint presentation.
 You should use the source(s) I suggest or consult with me before selecting another).
-I may email the source to you, or I may attach it to your graded assignment on Blackboard.
+I may email the source to you, or I may attach it to your graded PowerPoint on Blackboard.

-Hand in your notes on the sources I suggested you use (check your grade for your presentation).
+Bring me notes from the source I suggested you use.
 The notes should deepen your insights into the subject of your paper, and they make cause you to revise your thesis.
-(You can hand in on Blackboard any time before this date, but bring them to class on this date)
+(You can hand in on Blackboard any time before this date)